California Dreamin'

 このコンテンツについて

 From the fifties through the eighties, Joe Adler was the key architect of Los Angeles rock—from the birth of soul to surf music to rock festivals and rock films, no one else had Adler’s reach or his success.
-In California Dreamin’, music journalist Michaelangelo Matos introduces listeners to the West Coast’s first independent rock producer.
+In California Dreamin’, music journalist Michaelangelo Matos introduces readers to the West Coast’s first independent rock producer.
 He worked with everyone from surf-music kings Jan & Dean to crooner Johnny Rivers, from hippie supergroup The Mamas & the Papas to trailblazing feminist songwriter Carole King.
 Far from content to stop there, he reconfigured the Monterey Pop Festival in 1967, ushering in a new era of rock festivals, and co-founded the Roxy to become a crucible for the emerging punk, new wave, and heavy metal scenes that dominated the Strip.

 As the seventies rolled into the eighties, Adler brought rock films like Monterey Pop, The Rocky Horror Picture Show, Up in Smoke, and Ladies and Gentlemen, the Fabulous Stains, to audiences worldwide.